Camden Pulkinen: 2024–25 season

 Pulkinen began the season with a fourth-place finish at the 2024 Cranberry Cup International.
 Going on to compete on the 2024–25 Grand Prix circuit, he finished eleventh at the 2024 Grand Prix de France and ninth at the 2024 Finlandia Trophy.

 In January, Pulkinen competed at the 2025 U.S. Championships, winning the bronze medal for a second consecutive time.
 He subsequently competed at the 2025 Four Continents Championships, where he finished in eighth place.
 “I think standing on the podium for the second time is super validating," he said.

 On March 2, 2025, Pulkinen took part in Legacy on Ice, an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard the American Eagle Flight 5342.

 2025–26 season

 During the off-season, Pulkinen sustained a back injury, forcing him to withdraw from the 2025 CS Nepela Memorial and the 2025 Cup of China.
+In December, he announced his withdrawal from the 2026 U.S. Championships due to his ongoing injury.